bashgoes4ever/vue-wysiwyg-lite/README.md

 ## Usage

-Works in all mordern browsers
+Works in all modern browsers

 ### Install vue-wysiwyg